 Running out of hot water is a terrible way to start the day.
-We understand that discovering something is wrong with your water heater can be a real pain.
-It isn’t always the end of the world though.
-You may not even need to call someone for a water heater repair.
-There are a variety of reasons your water heater may be acting up, and some are easy to fix.
-These 5 signs will give you DIY resources and a better understanding of your options if you do have to call a residential or commercial plumber for the job.
+We know discovering a problem with your water heater can be a pain, but it’s not the end of the world.
+You may not even need a water heater repair.
+There are several reasons your water heater may be acting up.
+Some are easy to fix.
+Diagnosing your problem based on these 5 signs is a great place to start.
+Below you’ll find DIY resources and hopefully a better understanding of your options should you need to call a residential or commercial plumber for the job.

 Check out this video from Quick Water & Filtration Co. for a great visual on how to identify leaks in different areas of your water heater.
-The information in the first two signs below will draw from and distill information from a section of this clip.
+The information in signs 1 and 2 below will draw from and distill information from a section of this clip.

 There are a few areas that your hot water tank can leak from.
 Where the leak is located will give you an indication of what your next steps should be.